Dreaming381/LatiosFrameworkMiniDemos/README.md

 ## Feature Samples

 This contains a collection of samples exploring specific features across the framework.
-Each scene has its own document explaining the sample.
+These are the samples associated with some of the "Getting Started" guides.

-The Feature samples use Unity 2022.3.0f1 and Latios Framework 0.7.3.
+The Feature samples use Unity 2022.3.3f1 and Latios Framework 0.8.0.

 ## Scene Demo (Old)